 The learning curve is not very steep at all, but in all honesty, it might be easy for me to say that because I’ve used Sony Acid in the past.

-There are lots of advanced features in Vegas I still haven’t gotten around to using some of the more complex tools because I am really just making simple videos.
+There are lots of advanced features in Vegas I still haven’t gotten around to using yet.
+I recently started working with green screen, which is opens up many possibilities.

 Great for Podcasters